 Capital expenditure is initially added to the value of an asset but if expenditure is not considered to increase the value of the asset the value is reduced by this expenditure.
-Expenditure that is not consider to increase the value of an asset includes fees, expenditure below £10,000 and 60% of the value of expenditure on council dwellings.
-This percentage is the amount by which the open market value of council dwellings is reduced to give a balance sheet value of 40% (the social housing discount).
 In addition all property, plant and equipment, where expenditure in excess of £500,000 has been incurred during 2018/19, have been considered by the Council's Valuers who have quantified the amount of downward valuation.